Winter Maintenance - FAQ

 We operate a priority system in which we treat our Priority 1 (P1) routes first.
 These P1 routes, which cover 38% of our entire network, include those roads which provide the greatest benefit to the wider public, such as main roads between settlements or main distributors of traffic around our towns.

 We aim to treat P1 routes before ice forms, and when it snows these routes also receive treatment first.
-Once the P1 routes have been completed will we move on to treat P2, then P3, and then P4 roads.
+Once the P1 routes have been completed we we move on to treat P2, then P3, and then P4 roads.
 It is often the case that while progressing through the priorities that the road surface temperatures recover or are forecasted to recover to such a point where gritting will be suspended as the ice would melt of its own accord.
 In severe snow events all available resources will remain focused on keeping P1 routes clear which will slow or prevent our progression on to the lower priorities.

 It’s worth noting that the council is only responsible for adopted roads.
 If your road is not adopted then the land owner (housing estate developer, private business, homeowner) is responsible for arranging any winter treatment or grit bin provision.